Utility Services Frequently Asked Questions

 There can be no interconnection between the reclaimed water system and any other system.
 The well may remain but must be physically disconnected from the reclaimed water piping.
 Reclaimed water may not be used within 100' of all potable water wells.

-Can I wash my car?
+Can I wash my car with reclaimed water?

-Is Connection to the reclaimed water system required?
+Is connection to the reclaimed water system required?

 No.